Assistant Professor of Latin American Literature and Culture

 Applications completed and submitted in full by November 15th, 2019 will receive full consideration; position open until filled.
 First-round interviews will be conducted via Skype.

-All applicants must apply electronically to the currently posted Visiting Instructor of Hebrew position on the Office of Human Resources' job website (https://fau.edu/jobs) by completing the required online employment application and submitting the related documents.
-When completing the online application, please upload the following: a cover letter; current curriculum vitae; writing sample; statement of teaching philosophy for the Hispanic-Serving Institution context (maximum one page) accompanied by recent student evaluations of teaching; sample course syllabi; and copies of official transcripts scanned into electronic format; and contact information for three future letter-writing references (please include name, title, mailing and email addresses, telephone number, and brief description of the nature of the professional relationship).
+All applicants must apply electronically to the currently posted position (Assistant Professor) on FAU's Office of Human Resources job website (https://fau.edu/jobs) by completing the required online application and submitting the related documents.
+When completing the online application, please upload the following: a cover letter; current curriculum vitae; writing sample; statement of teaching philosophy for the Hispanic-Serving Institution context (maximum one page) accompanied by recent student teaching evaluations; statement of research interests and goals (maximum one page); copies of official transcripts scanned into electronic format; and contact information for three future letter-writing references (please include name, title, mailing and email addresses, telephone number, and brief description of the nature of the professional relationship).
 Letters of recommendation will be requested for all first-round candidates, with Interfolio delivery of letters strongly preferred.
 Letters will be addressed to Dr. Carla Calargé, Search Committee Chair (ccalargé@fau.edu).

-For more information and to apply, visit http://www.fau.edu/jobs/ and go to Apply Now REQ06473.
+For more information and to apply, visit www.fau.edu/jobs and go to Apply Now (REQ07517).

 Florida Atlantic University is an equal opportunity / affirmative action / equal access institution and all qualified applicants will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veterans status, or other protected status.
 Individuals with disabilities requiring accommodation, please call 561-297-3057.711.

 FAU is committed to the principles of engaged teaching, research, and service.
 All persons aspiring to achieve excellence in the practice of these principles are encouraged to apply.